discourse/discourse-postgres/README.md

 Base postgres image expects lang to be built into the image, but this image also accepts LANG of the form `de_DE.UTF-8`, and updates lang dynamically for ease of use.

-## Migrating
+## Migrating from postgres.yml, standalone or classic 2 container

 Migrating from Discourse single or two container involves moving/renaming the `/shared/postgres_data` folder to `/shared/{version}/docker`

-New data dirs will be initialized separately.
+Volume mount changed from `/shared` to `/var/lib/postgresql`

 ## Env vars